greenelab/annorxiver_manuscript/content/reviewers_response.md

 > 5.) https://hypothes.is/a/vekhYNLfEeuxGm9i6MkLqw
 > it's a real pity you chose not to compare preprints to author manuscripts.
 As your results demonstrated, lots of the word changes were just journal-style related e.g. "figure" -> "fig." .
 An analysis of just preprints matched to author manuscripts would get more closely and cleanly to what the textual difference between pre-peer-review and post-peer-review (without minor stylistic changes).

-**We recognize that author manuscripts have the potential to remove some of the journal-related stylistic changes revealed in our token analysis.
+**We agree that contrasting differences in bioRxiv to author-supplied vs journal-supplied manuscripts have the potential to remove some of the journal-related stylistic changes revealed in our token analysis.
+We felt that this would be an interesting manuscript in its own right and that we would not be able to give it an appropriate treatment within this manuscript.
 However, we leave this analysis for future endeavors.**

 > 6.) https://hypothes.is/a/YkqPKNLgEeucPGc1_W-jzA